plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 ## Gentry dysphoria

 But I don't need to flaunt my greatness.
 I am what I am regardless of what society thinks about me.
-So why mention my _[gentry](https://en.wikipedia.org/wiki/Gentry) dysphoria_ now, after years of living like a peasant and making do?
+So why reveal my _[gentry](https://en.wikipedia.org/wiki/Gentry) dysphoria_ now, after years of living like a peasant and making do?

-The answer is simple: pronouns.
+The answer is simple: newfound pronouns.

 In these socially malleable times one may now demand that a pronoun serves at the pleasure of a given participant.
 In truth, failure to